top of page

 Troop Recruitment Resources

-Scout BSA Social Media Schedule (Boy Troop or Girl Troop): The majority of our neighbors learn about what is going on in our communities.
+2025: Scout BSA Social Media Schedule: The majority of our neighbors learn about what is going on in our communities.
 Whether Facebook or Instagram, getting a public-facing social media account is a great place to showcase how your unit develops grit in youth.

 Facebook Boosting: A boosted post is just a regular Facebook post that you can get to reach a wider audience for a fee.
 Boosting a post can help it receive more reactions, shares and comments and can reach new people who are likely to be interested in the Page but don't currently follow it.

-Troop Preview Calendar: Fun activities and adventures are what draw people to Scouting, but knowing when those events take place is vital for all members
+Troop Preview Calendar (Customizable Template): Fun activities and adventures are what draw people to Scouting, but knowing when those events take place is vital for all members.

-Detailed Calendars - Fall 2024 and Spring 2025: New families want to know what YOUR UNIT has planned for you and program: whether it is regular group meetings, summer camp, or big field trips.
+Detailed Calendars (Customizable Template) - Fall 2025 and Spring 2026: New families want to know what YOUR UNIT has planned for you and program: whether it is regular group meetings, summer camp, or big field trips.
 A planned calendar is a great talking point as to why prospective families should choose your youth program against other options.
 This should be completed and handed out at the first meeting the new Scout families attend.

 Venturing Recruitment Resources